lucaskja/ic-usp-ep/README.md

 python analyze.py --results_dir experiments/results --output_dir experiments/visualizations
 ```

-## Cross-Validation
+## Validation Strategy

-This project uses K-Fold cross-validation for robust model evaluation.
-For details on the implementation, see [data_validation.md](data_validation.md).
+This project uses the Holdout method for model validation, with 80% of the data used for training and 20% for validation.
+This provides a simple and effective way to evaluate model performance while maintaining computational efficiency.

 ## Testing